openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 # API Specification

-An OpenMPF Python component is a class that defines one or more of the get_detections_from_\* methods and has a `detection_type` field.
+An OpenMPF Python component is a class that defines one or more of the get_detections_from_\* methods.

 #### component.get_detections_from_\* methods